ChByrne1/WeirdAI/assignments/FinalProject.md

-# Final Project: Implement a lightweight rewards based Training and Deploy the Model
+# Final Project:
+- Implement a lightweight rewards based Training
+- Deploy the Model

 ## Overview
 To complete the Weird AI project, you will add the missing reinforcement learning step.
 This will be done by implementing a small educational policy-gradient loop: